M1kuW1ll/MMASim/README.md

 Developed by [Fei](https://twitter.com/William33203632) and [soispoke.eth](https://twitter.com/soispoke).

-For details about the Game-theoretic MEV-Boost Auction Model, please refer to the [MMA post](https://ethresear.ch/t/game-theoretic-model-for-mev-boost-auctions-mma/16206) and [bidding war paper](https://arxiv.org/abs/2312.14510).
+For details about the Game-theoretic MEV-Boost Auction Model, users are strongly recommended to check the [MMA post](https://ethresear.ch/t/game-theoretic-model-for-mev-boost-auctions-mma/16206) and [bidding war paper](https://arxiv.org/abs/2312.14510).

 The simulation is built using the [Mesa framework](https://mesa.readthedocs.io/en/stable/) for agent-based modeling in Python.